natalieagus/50002/docs/Labs/lab1.md

 You can **zoom** and **pan** over the traces in the waveform window using the controls found along the bottom edge of the waveform display.
 The scrollbar at the bottom of the waveform window can be used to scroll through the waveforms.
 To recentre the waveform about a particular point, place the cursor at that position and press `c`.

-### Task A: MOSFET “on” Effective Sheet Resistance
+### Task 1: MOSFET “on” Effective Sheet Resistance

 To get a sense of how well the channel of a turned-on MOSFET conducts, let us estimate the **effective resistance** of the channel while the MOSFET is in the linear conduction region.
 We’ll use the `Vgs = 5V` curve (the **upper-most plot** in the window).
 The equation at the linear region is given by: